 On behalf of the generators, I will have to say that investing in a generator is much less costly than putting solar power on your home or buying a large wind turbine (some of the smaller ones are pretty inexpensive).
 But that’s where the cost advantage ends; any generator which burns fuel ends up being expensive to operate.

 Generators are fuel hogs; there’s no two ways about it.
 I can run my 3.5KW generator for about 24 hours on a five-gallon tank of gas; but many generators the same size will use as much as 12 gallons per day.
 At current fuel prices, five gallons per day is roughly $10 per day or $300 per month.
-But then, my generator is s a rather small generator, definitely not enough to run my home.
+But then, my generator is rather small generator, definitely not enough to run my home.

 A generator which provides enough power to run a large portion of my home can cost from $3,000 (15KW) to $13,000 (45KW), depending on the size.
 But the real killer is paying for the fuel it consumes.
 A 15KW whole house generator running on natural gas will cost about $48 per day to operate.
 That’s bad enough, but the same size generator running off of propane will cost about $140 per day to operate.